pandagenduts/challenge-7-responsive-devchallenges.io/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/xobQBuf8zWWmiYMIAZe0) was to build a static HTML page to complete the following user stories:

-- [on progress] User story: I can see a page following the given design
+- [x] User story: I can see a page following the given design
-- [on progress] User story: I can see a page on mobile following the given design
+- [x] User story: I can see a page on mobile following the given design
-- [on progress] User story: I can go to certain locations by selecting links in navigation or footer
+- [x] User story: I can go to certain locations by selecting links in navigation or footer

 ## Contact